spaackle/osrs-basic-botting/README.md

 Then, all you need to do is run server.py, then run miner.py.

-Known Bugs: The bot can sometimes get stuck behind the bank when pathing back if it's running.
-Will fix this soon but if it becomes too much of an issue for you, you can just comment off the RunToggle calls at the bottom of the script.

 # Smelter.py

 Smelting script for iron ore.
 Will withdraw iron ore from Al Kharid bank, smelt it, then repeat.